 - Groom our own teachers in these villages so they stay after graduation and teach in their own communities

-- Provide college and trade school scholarships to students who qualify for higher education tuition support.
+- Provide college and trade school scholarships to students who qualify for higher education support.